Take Me Home Tour (One Direction)

 The Take Me Home Tour was the second headlining concert tour by English-Irish boy band One Direction, in support of their second studio album, Take Me Home (2012).
 The tour began on 23 February 2013 in London, England, and concluded on 3 November 2013 in Chiba, Japan.
 It was announced by member Liam Payne at the BRIT Awards in early 2012, originally billed as the UK & Ireland Arena Tour.
 In mid-2012, the tour expanded to include North America and Australia following the band's international breakthrough.
 The tour was documented in the film One Direction: This Is Us directed by Morgan Spurlock.

 The Take Me Home Tour was commercially successful, with many sold-out shows and overwhelming demand for tickets, prompting organisers to add more dates to the itinerary.
 In the UK and Ireland, ticket sales reached 300,000 within a day of release, which included a six sell-out dates at the O2 Arena in London.
-In Australia and New Zealand, ticket sales grossed US$15.7 million, with all 190,000 tickets sold for eighteen shows held in Australia and New Zealand.
+In Australia and New Zealand, ticket sales grossed US$15.7 million, with all the 190,000 tickets sold for eighteen shows held in Australia and New Zealand.
 The tour placed at number 10 on Pollstar's Year-End Top 20 Worldwide Tours list, grossing $114 million from the 123 shows.